vingstar/PrivateAI_papers_and_libs/README.md

 Currently, this is mainly a personal repository for keeping up with the lateset advancement in Privacy-Preserving AI field.
 It consists of two main parts, the first being the academic papers, the other being the concrete engineering libraries.

+> I ONLY list here the papers I have read, so this is far from being complete.
+>
 > Some comments on these work are just personal, and maybe incorrect.
 All the selected work here still have my highest appreciation.

 > **Acronyms Notes**